 THE MOUNTAINS OF VENICE

 The Dolomites are the most magical and enchanting mountains in the world.
 They are haunting and primevil, at times bizarre, eerie, and even disquieting.
 At dawn and dusk they glow rose, red, and orange as if on fire, and look unreal, surreal.
-They almost look alive.
-(Which they were!)
+They almost look alive (which they were!)
 They can appear like ruins of mountains...skeletons of mountains...ghosts of mountains.
 They are bewitching, and I have spent most of my life under their spell, irresistably drawn to them, transfixed and held fast, wanting nothing more than to gaze at them in wonder and awe.

 Yet in spite of their fame, there’s a lot of misinformation and confusion about the Dolomites, starting with the simple matter of exactly what and where are they are!
 Magazine articles, guidebooks, websites, and travel shows are responsible for perpetuating these , even on the part of Italians themselves!